Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 # Data Breakdown
-A documentation of examination into the iRecord data.
+A documentation of examination into the iRecord data, breaking the data set down into various sub-categories in a bid to develop greater understanding of the information contained.

-## Importing
+## Importing iRecord data
-This section examines the number of records, the number of records which failed to pass the Checker, as well as their reason for failure.
+This section examines the number of records in the incoming iRecord dataset, the number of records which failed to pass the Checker, as well as their reasons for failure.

 ### Pre-Checker
 How many records were pushed to the Checker